tsohil/jQuery-Form-Validator/README.md

  data-validation-if-checked="name of checkbox input"
  * Create input suggestions with ease, no jquery-ui needed

+Read the documentation for the [default features at http://formvalidator.net/##default-validators](http://formvalidator.net/#default-validators)

 ### Module: security
  * **spamcheck**
  * **confirmation**
  * **strength** — *Validate the strength of a password (strength strength3)*
  * **backend** — *Validate value of input on backend*

+Read the documentation for the [security module at http://formvalidator.net/#default-validators](http://formvalidator.net/#security-validators)

 ### Module: date
  * **time** — *hh:mm*
  * **birthdate** — *yyyy-mm-dd, not allowing dates in the future or dates that's older than 122 years (format can be customized, more information below)*

+Read the documentation for the [date module at http://formvalidator.net/#default-validators](http://formvalidator.net/#date-validators)

 ### Module: location
  * **country**